 The Foreign and Commonwealth Office will send the University a copy of your ATAS certificate.
 As there is a Home Office (UK Visas and Immigration) requirement for institutions to hold a copy of the ATAS certificate, this will be held electronically against your central student record and maintained by the Student Immigration Team.

-If your programme of study or your focus of research has changed, you should consult with the Student Immigration Team as there may be implications for your visa.
+If your course of study or your focus of research has changed, you should consult with the Student Immigration Team as there may be implications for your visa.
 You may have to obtain a new ATAS certificate.

 If you have any questions please contact the Student Immigration Team at email@example.com